aarunishsinha/Traffic-density-estimation-using-OpenCV-functions/README.md

 ```
 $ ./1_subtask <video_path_name> <bg_image_path_name>
 ```
 The output will appear on the terminal window.
-First line of output is ```framenum,queue density,dynamic density``` followed by the frame number and the queue and dynamic density computed for that frame.
+First line of output is ```time(in secs),queue density,dynamic density``` followed by the frame number and the queue and dynamic density computed for that frame.